CNN-NISER/Neural_Network/README.md

 We initialised the weights by random numbers normalised by the number of nodes in the previous layer.
 Biases are initialised to 0.

-We use the Rectified Linear Unit for the activation function and a simple L1 norm loss with weight regularisation as our loss function, which in itself, gives pretty good results.
+We use the Rectified Linear Unit for the activation function and a simple L2 norm loss with weight regularisation as our loss function, which in itself, gives pretty good results.
+Since we use numerical differentiation, the L2 loss that was used can be switched to any other loss function.

-Further optimisation, hyper-parameter optimisation and generalisation (for activation and loss functions) will be done along the way.
+Further optimisation, hyper-parameter optimisation and generalisation (for different activation functions) will be done along the way.